 After we talked a while, he was actually really happy once he realized he already had full worldwide international distribution.
 Everyone who wants his music, anywhere on earth, can buy it instantly.
 He had been stuck on a 20-year-old detail that it had to be on plastic discs in wooden bins in certain kinds of shops that were popular 20 years ago.

-(Or maybe you were more looking forward to the fights over creative control, having a dozen different producers and writers in the mix, and all of that?)
+So why be on network TV, unless maybe you were more looking forward to the fights over creative control, having a dozen different producers and writers in the mix, and all of that?

 Ever wanted to publish a book?
-Write it, then put it online as a PDF, and let go of the detail that a big company needs to print it for you.
-People can print it themselves, if they want.
+Write it, then put it online, and let go of the detail that a big company needs to print it for you.

 Even old dreams like retiring, sailing around the world, or living in a mansion can be done cheaply and easily if you revisit some old expectations of exactly how it needs to happen.